fairliereese/UCI_COSMOS/Intro.md

 vi run_STAR.sh
 ```

 This script looks more complicated but the basic structure is the same.
 We have the same header including the `--array=1-8 option`, (please change kyokomor_lab to cosmos2021), module load the STAR aligner, setup our input and output paths and sample prefix.
 STAR is known for its multitude of options and is highly customizable.
+Once again, you only need to change one line in order to output to somewhere (like `/data/homezvol2/username/fshd_rnaseq/mapped/`) in your home directory.
 ```
 #!/bin/bash
 #SBATCH -A kyokomor_lab